morrisyoung/eQTL_v4_script/README.md

 * We have the **beta** (only significant association) from GTEx project, which we can utilize in the initialization of our learning, in "../GTEx\_Analysis\_V4\_eQTLs/...".
 * We know the **association coefficients (R^2)** of pruned SNPs with their representative un-pruned SNPs, in "../genotype\_185\_dosage\_matrix\_qc/post\_prune/chrX.post\_prune.txt".
 * We have the **enrichment value of chromatin states for all pruned and un-pruned SNPs**, in "../prior.score/etissue#/...".
 Some eTissues don't have this information, as the GTEx tissues are not fully consistent with the Roadmap Epigenomics tissues.
 We use "../prior.tissue.epigenome.map" to **map the eTissues in GTEx to epigenomics in Roadmap**, and "../prior.tissue.index.map" to map eTissues to an index for convenience of saving the enrichment values.
+* [to-do] We need the **_prior score** for all un-pruned SNPs calculated from the above two.
+This is essentially the penalty item in regression.

 ### Expression relevant